mrarslanark/project-amega/README.md

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+## Development

+Following programs are required to run the application

+1. Nodejs (v22.1.0)
+2. Android Studio
+3. Xcode (iOS)

 ## Step 1: Start the Metro Server

 First, you will need to start **Metro**, the JavaScript _bundler_ that ships _with_ React Native.